qapage/qapage.github.io/_posts/2022-05-15-Resiliency-A-Competitive-Advantage.md

 Here are a few ways I think about resiliency in the technology domain,
 * disaster recovery: designing for DR and executing it regularly
 * architecture resiliency patterns: Failover strategies, Data loss prevention strategies, loosely coupled architectures, short release cycles and single responsibility architectures
-* failing gracefully: In today's technical environments there are so many moving part, so many 99.9% SLAs but put them all in serial, what you experience is far less than 99.9% SLA overall.
-Failure is certain.
-How do you fail gracefully?
+* failing gracefully: In today's technical environments there are so many moving parts, so many 99.9% SLAs but put them all in serial, what you experience is far less than 99.9% SLA overall.
+Ensure your services can continue to function if a few services are down.